ietf-wg-cellar/flac-specification/flac.md

 Directly after the last metadata block, one or more frames follow.
 Each frame consists of a frame header, one or more subframes, padding zero bits to achieve byte-alignment, and a frame footer.
 The number of subframes in each frame is equal to the number of audio channels.

 Each frame header stores the audio sample rate, number of bits per sample, and number of channels independently of the streaminfo metadata block and other frame headers.
 This was done to permit multicasting of FLAC files, but it also allows these properties to change mid-stream.
 Because not all environments in which FLAC decoders are used are able to cope with changes to these properties during playback, a decoder MAY choose to stop decoding on such a change.
 A decoder that does not check for such a change could be vulnerable to buffer overflows.
-See also [section security considerations](#security-considerations).
+See also (#security-considerations).

 Note that storing audio with changing audio properties in FLAC results in various practical problems.
 For example, these changes of audio properties must happen on a frame boundary, or the process will not be lossless.
 When a variable block size is chosen to accommodate this, note that blocks smaller than 16 samples are not allowed and it is therefore not possible to store an audio stream in which these properties change within 16 samples of the last change or the start of the file.
 Also, since the streaminfo metadata block can only accommodate a single set of properties, it is only valid for part of such an audio stream.
 Instead, it is RECOMMENDED to store an audio stream with changing properties in FLAC encapsulated in a container capable of handling such changes, as these do not suffer from the mentioned limitations.
-See [section container mappings](#container-mappings) for details.
+See (#container-mappings) for details.

 ## Frame header
 Each frame MUST start on a byte boundary and starts with the 15-bit frame sync code 0b111111111111100.
 Following the sync code is the blocking strategy bit, which MUST NOT change during the audio stream.
 The blocking strategy bit is 0 for a fixed block size stream or 1 for a variable block size stream.
 If the blocking strategy is known, a decoder can include this bit when searching for the start of a frame to reduce the possibility of encountering a false positive, as the first two bytes of a frame are either 0xFFF8 for a fixed block size stream or 0xFFF9 for a variable block size stream.

 ### Block size bits

 Following the frame sync code and blocking strategy bit are 4 bits (the first 4 bits of the third byte of each frame) referred to as the block size bits.
 Their value relates to the block size according to the following table, where v is the value of the 4 bits as an unsigned number.
-If the block size bits code for an uncommon block size, this is stored after the coded number, see [section uncommon block size](#uncommon-block-size).
+If the block size bits code for an uncommon block size, this is stored after the coded number, see (#uncommon-block-size).

 Value           | Block size :---------------|:-----------